italiangrid/voms-testsuite/README.md

 can be installed from an [RPM] [1] or fetching the [code from github] [2] and placing the CA certs in /etc/grid-security/certificates and the certificate files where you prefer.

+# Getting the testsuite

+To run this testsuite, checkout the code using the following command:

+    git clone git://github.com/andreaceccanti/voms-testsuite.git

 # Run the `regression` test suite

 Execute the Robot Framework command-line passing the test certificates location in the certsDir variable:

     pybot --variable certsDir:/path/to/certs regression

+in the directory where you have checkout the testsuite code.

 # Run the `basic-tests` test suite